 Did you know that rates of skin cancer in the United States are rising faster than any other cancer?
 That is one reason there is so much demand for sunscreen in the country.
 Every year, people in the United States spend more than $648 million on the sunscreen manufacturing market.
 Proper skin protection is one of the most important things to focus on when you are at a senior living center in the summertime.
 Many people get excited about the prospect of warm days and beautiful sunlight.
 However, it is important to enjoy these things while also taking precautions to avoid damage to your skin.
 Not everyone realizes all of the different ways that excessive exposure to sunlight can be damaging to the skin.
 Understanding more about this can help you appreciate how vital it is to protect your skin this upcoming summer.
 So what makes protecting your skin from excessive sunlight such a big priority?
-Read on to learn all about the most crucial reasons you should protect your skin!
+Read on to learn all about the importance of protecting skin in summertime.

 Prevent Photoaging to Cultivate Skin Health